-For an eCommerce site, Stripe is one of the e-Payment solutions to collect payment for goods and services purchased.
-For beginner online entrepreneurs, setting up the Stripe payment form might first appear a difficult thing.
+Stripe is one of the e-Payment solutions for most e-commerce websites, but setting up the Stripe payment form might appear tricky.

-There’s a simple solution that lets you add the Stripe payment form to your website in minutes and start collecting payment from your customers.
+There’s a simple solution that lets you add a WordPress form with a payment option to your website in minutes and start processing payments for your customers.

-Whether you want to use Stripe Payment form to collect donations, goods/services purchased, one-time or recurring payment, there is an effortless way to put everything together in 6 simple steps.
+Whether you want to use Stripe Payment form to collect donations, goods/services purchased, or one-time or recurring payments, there is an effortless way to put everything together in 6 simple steps.

-In this post, we’re going to use the WPForms Stripe Payment add-on to demonstrate how to set up the Stripe Payment form on your website in minutes.
+In this post, we will use the WPForms Stripe Payment add-on to demonstrate how to set up the Stripe Payment form on your website in minutes.

-Among many of the WordPress contact form builders such as Contact form 7, Ninja Form, Gravity forms, WPForms is arguably the best drag and drop WordPress forms builder.
+Among WordPress contact form builders, such as Contact Form 7, Ninja Form, and Gravity Forms, WPForms is the best drag-and-drop WordPress form builder.

-But first, let see why you may want to consider Stripe for accepting payments online?
+But first, let’s see why you may want to consider Stripe for accepting payments online.

-Almost everyone who has a bank account has a credit card, but not everyone has a Paypal account.
-This makes Stripe a great option for PayPal for an eCommerce website.
+Everyone with a bank account has a credit card, but not everyone has a PayPal account.
+This makes Stripe an excellent option for PayPal for an eCommerce website.

 This makes PayPal transactions limited to only people who have a PayPal account.
 Also, PayPal is not available in some countries.

-If the majority of your customers reside in such a country where PayPal is not available, Stripe is a better payment gateway option.
+If any of your customers reside in a country where PayPal is unavailable, Stripe is a better payment gateway option.

-With Stripe, your customers don’t need to have a Stripe account to make payments on your website.
+With Stripe, your customers don’t need a Stripe account to make payments on your website.

 This might increase sales and revenue annually.

-How to Set up Stripe Payment With WPForms
+How to Create a Stripe Payment Form with WPForms

-The best part, whether it’s a one-off or recurring payment subscription plan, this process works equally great.
-So you can use it to collect one-time payments or set up recurring bills for your customers.
+Whether it’s a one-off or recurring payment subscription plan, this process works equally great.
+So, you can use it to collect one-time payments or set up recurring bills for your customers.

 The first thing you’d want to do is to create your Stripe account.